Tā mātou mahi

 Figure 9

-Towards a complete Pipeline of infrastructure projects
+Towards a complete Pipeline

 Te Waihanga first published the Pipeline in June of 2020 to support statutory functions required under the New Zealand Infrastructure Commission/Te Waihanga Act 2019.